Urethral Cancer: Stages

 The following stages are also used to describe urethral cancer:

-Stage D2.
-The cancer has spread to lymph nodes beyond the pelvis and/or groin, and may also have spread to other organs in the body, such as the liver, lungs, and bone.
+It may also have spread to other distant organs in the body.
+These can include the liver, lungs, and bone.

 Online Medical Reviewer: